 HIS 150 Afro-American History and Peoples /3 cr. hrs./3 periods (3 lec.)
-Prerequisite(s): None.

 A history of Black people in American society.
 Their past, present and future are explored.
 Emphasis on their status and special problems as a minority group.
 (Same as ANT 150.)